-Comedy Central’s Nathan Fielder is the prankster behind the so called “parody coffee shop” that opened in Los Feliz as “Dumb Starbucks.”
+Comedy Central’s Nathan Fielder is the prankster behind the so called “parody coffee shop” that opened the in Los Feliz neighborhood as “Dumb Starbucks.”
 The star of “Nathan For You” admitted that it was a prank and that he could use the Starbuck logo as long as it was in the context of a parody, according to a recent LA Times report.

 Creators of the “parody” said that the coffee shop was like a gallery and the “dumb” drinks were the art, and therefore no laws were being broken.
 Starbucks officials disagree and said the store is illegally using its trademarked name.

 Crowds stood in lines for hours to sample the “Dumb Starbucks” menu drinks playfully named “Dumb Iced Caramel Macchiato, Dumb Iced Coffee, Dumb Green Tea, Wuppy Duppy Lattes, and Dumb Frappuccinos, but served in white cups with the green Starbucks logo with “Dumb” preceeding “Starbucks.”
 Pasteries were displayed on shelves and “dumb” music CDs were also offered for sale.
 Fielder said that due to the wait time, customers were not charged for the drinks.